meilisearch/documentation/reference/api/settings.md

 ::: warning
 If some documents do not contain the attribute defined in a custom ranking rule, the application of the ranking rule is undefined and the search results might not be sorted as you expected.

-We recommend that all your documents contain any attribute used in a custom ranking rule.
+Make sure that any attribute used in a custom ranking rule is present in all of your documents.
 For example, if you set the custom ranking rule `desc(year)`, make sure that all your documents contain the attribute `year`.
 :::

 [To learn more about ranking rules, refer to our dedicated guide.](/learn/core_concepts/relevancy.md#ranking-rules)